Fictional Novels about Pianists

 The Piano Student centres on an affair between one of the 20th century's most celebrated pianists, Vladimir Horowitz, and his young male student, Nico Kaufmann, in the late 1930s.
 As Europe hurtles toward political catastrophe and Horowitz ascends to the pinnacle of artistic achievement, the great pianist must hide his illicit love from his wife Wanda, daughter of renowned conductor Arturo Toscanini.

-Based on unpublished letters by Horowitz to Kaufmann that author Lea Singer discovered in Switzerland, the book portrays the anguish that the acclaimed musician felt about his never publicly acknowledged homosexuality and the attendant duplicity of his personal life.
-It's a riveting and sensitive novel about musical perfection, love, and longing denied, with multiple historical layers and insights into artistic creativity.
+Based on unpublished letters by Horowitz to Kaufmann, the book portrays the anguish that the acclaimed musician felt about his never-publicly acknowledged homosexuality and the attendant duplicity of his personal life.

 Hannah Fiddy